lkt82/automatron/README.md

 Automatron can be used for gennerating the yaml pipeline for AzureDevOps.

-Pipelines are expression via the attributes
+Pipelines are expression via the attributes in the addon library [Automatron.AzureDevOps](https://www.nuget.org/packages/Automatron.AzureDevOps).

 ```c#
 [Pipeline(RootDir)]